venerialduke/DSProjectTemplate/README.md

 ## Virtual Environment

-Run the following in a terminal to create your venv
+Run the following in a terminal (CMD not PS) to create your venv

 ```sh
 python -m venv myenv